What is Account Reconciliation?

 Instructions for Account Reconciliation Spreadsheet Template

-Download the spreadsheet using the link below and open it up.
+Download the balance sheet reconciliation template using the link below and open it up.

 Enter the date of the reconciliation and the ledger account.